chp-legacy/chainpoint-node/README.md

 * Download this repository to your home folder
 * Create a default `.env` environment file, ready for you to edit

 **Important**: You should close your terminal SSH session and login again after running it to make sure that the changes in the script are fully applied.
+You do not need to reboot your server.

+#### Manual Install

+If you prefer to do things manually there are [good instructions available](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) for installing Docker on an Ubuntu server.

+There are also [official docs for installing Docker](https://docs.docker.com/engine/installation/) on other systems.

+For some systems you will need to separately install `docker-compose`.

 ### Sync your System Clock with NTP